Ozpyn/SWE-Beta-Summer-2025/presentation.md

 **Reflection: Is it Completed?**
 - Core engine and two sample games (Blackjack, War) are fully functional.
 - Modular architecture allows for easy extension.
-- Future work could includs more games, improved notifications, theming, and mobile support.
+- Future work could include more games, improved notifications, theming, and mobile support.

 ---
 ## Summary